sibgit/sibgit.github.io/exercises_first_steps.md

 2. **Cherry-pick** the commit that contains Jimmy's fix onto your `hotfix` branch.

+3. When the cherry-pick is completed, test run the `peak_sorter.sh` script to **make sure nothing was broken**:
+    ```yaml
+    ./peak_sorter.sh
+    ```
-3. When the cherry-pick is completed, test run the `./peak_sorter.sh` script to **make sure nothing was broken**.
-When running the script, you should now see an additional printed line saying that a data integrity check was
+   When running the script, you should now see an additional printed line informing you that a data integrity check was performed:
-   performed:
    > Running data integrity check...OK

    This shows us that the cherry-picked commit has indeed added the expected